 In the course of my Facebook stalk, I also came across Alan's blood type, which is a really important factor for transplant.
 We matched.

 On February 3rd, I went to my local lab to submit my first round of bloodwork and on February 8th I got the call from my Living Kidney Donor Coordinator, "negative crossmatch."
 Wait a minute...negative?
 She responded in her sweet southern accent, "Yes ma'am, his blood is showing no negative reaction to yours."
 It seems confusing at first, but a negative crossmatch means that Alan's antibodies don't attack mine, which means that we are compatible for transplant.
 We are a match.

 If I'm honest, it didn't surprise me.
 It's one of those things that I can only explain through the Holy Spirit.
-My spirit knew before I cognitively knew that we were a match, but it was confirmation nonetheless...God was beginning to crack open the door.
+I knew we were a match before I started the process.
+The labs confirmed what I knew in my spirit, but it was confirmation nonetheless...God was beginning to open the door.

 This started as a private blog to help document my kidney donation journey and the theological, biblical, and ethical considerations for organ donation.
 It is shared with you here in hopes it might help with your own journeys of discernment and surrender.